0x7070/CTF_writeup/cyberlions-ctf_dec-2024/writeup-DRAFT.md

 Quit Dirbuster, and proceed to the next step.

 ---
-# 4. Assess the vsFTPd server
+# 4. Probe the vsFTPd server

 ### 4a.
 Understanding the `nmap` output